-An employee, if gest terminated without cause is entitled to a severance payment equivalent to 1 month’s salary for every completed year of service in addition to proportional year-end bonus and vacation.
+An employee, if terminated without cause, is entitled to a severance payment equivalent to 1 month’s salary for every completed year of service in addition to proportional year-end bonus and vacation.

 Employee work schedule comprises 6 days a week, 8 hours per day.
 Payment is made to employees for 56 hours of weekly work (8 hours for 7 days).
-Minors in the age bracket between 14 and 18 need to work no longer than 6 hours in a workday.
-Employers need to give 1 month's wage as an annual bonus to workers.
+Minors in the age bracket between 14 and 18 are not required to work more than 6 hours in a workday.
+Employers need to give 1 month’s wage as an annual bonus to workers.

 A new law for economic reactivation (acronym LERE) is being considered by the legislature.
 If it is approved, LERE would change salaries and working shifts, and raise the approved length of a probation period for new workers as well as the implementation of fixed-term contracts.

 Employee Leave in El Salvador